 In case you're wondering who needs more old-fashioned brownies with walnuts recipes, let me tell you we all do.
-Nutty, simple chocolate brownies are great at room temperature or straight from the refrigerator.
-The flavor is sweet but intense and they freeze well.
-Irresistible fudgy brownies to add to your files.
+These nutty, simple chocolate brownies are great at room temperature or straight from the refrigerator.
+Their flavor is sweet but intense, and they also freeze well.

 If I were you, I'd go into the kitchen, pull out the good dark chocolate from the pantry, and get my hands dirty making a batch of these chewy brownies.
 Chocolate cravings deserve a quick chocolate treat.

-- Extra chocolate: they have a larger amount of semisweet chocolate than most brownies I have made.
-So the flavor is intense in a great way.
+- Extra chocolate: They have a larger amount of semisweet chocolate than most brownies I have made, so the flavor is intense but sweet enough.

 - Chewy and fudgy: two characteristics we love.
-This walnut brownie recipe delivers big time.
+These irresistible fudgy brownies deliver big time.
 If you like a cakey brownie, this is not your recipe.

-- Make ahead: though they're out of the oven in 45 minutes, brownies must cool down completely before eating them.
+- Make ahead: Although these bars are out of the oven in 45 minutes, they must cool completely before eating.
 I firmly believe chocolate bakes are better the next day because the flavors can meld and settle.
 These keep well for several days at room temperature and can be frozen.

 - Walnuts: they will be broken into pieces or coarsely chopped, so there's no need to buy the whole, more expensive nuts.